Social Media Is Bad for Artists (And We All Know It)

 Social media interrupts the workflow

 Many of the social apps are constant distractions.
-Notifications constantly remind you to never forget about what is happening in your little digital corner, and even if you have them turned off, you might find yourself checking every other minute if there is some more dopamine available for you, opening the app mindlessly, without even noticing you do it.
+Notifications constantly remind you to never forget about what is happening in your little digital corner.
+Even if you have them turned off like me, you might find yourself checking every other minute if there is some more dopamine available for you, opening the app mindlessly, without even noticing.

-Not only that but also the creation of content for social media can be very disruptive to your workflow.
-If you need to stop every couple of minutes to take photos of the process, screen-record your editing, take behind-the-scenes videos β what does that do to your artistic process?
+Also, the creation of content for social media itself can be very disruptive to your workflow.
+If you need to stop every couple of minutes to take photos of the process, screen-record your editing, take behind-the-scenes videos β how does that affect your artistic process?

 One of the most beautiful things about making art is that special flow state while creating.
 Social media, however, disrupts exactly that, which can easily result in higher levels of dissatisfaction and a less peaceful experience while making art.